DuncanCragg/OnexOS/README-game.md

 World.
 You sew chunks of the world, virtual objects and places together into a single, vast, seamless universe.

-Our world objects are sewn into this single global fabric through **links**.
+Your world objects are sewn into this single global fabric through **links**.

 ### How do links work?